Losant/losant-docs/docs/dashboards/gauge.md

 * **Number Gauge** displays a value as a single number.
 * **Dial Gauge** displays the value as a number, but also provides a gauge representation to show where that number stands against a minimum and maximum value provided by you.
 When "Dial Gauge" is selected, the "Min" and "Max" values are required, and each must be a number.
+* The **Precision** field allows you to specify the number of digits of precision to display in the gauge (the default is 4).

 ### Duration